 • K. A. Hutchison; Cognitive psychology; attention, implicit and explicit memory, cognitive aging, psycholinguistics, cognitive neuropsychology

-• J. L. Smith; social psychology; self-regulation of motivation, gender studies, interpersonal and achievement goals, stereotype threat.
+• M. L. Meade; Cognitive psychology; memory, cognitive aging, collaborative memory, individual difference in performance• J. L. Smith; Social psychology; self-regulation of motivation, gender studies, interpersonal and achievement goals, stereotype threat.

 M.S. in Psychology (with an emphasis on psychological science)

 We offer a research-oriented Master of Science (M.S.) degree in psychology.
 Through advanced coursework, thesis credits, research colloquia, and individualized mentoring from faculty, this program is designed to train graduate students to conduct psychological research in the following areas: cognitive psychology, social psychology, learning, health psychology, physiological psychology, and developmental psychology.
 Our M.S. research program in psychological science prepares students for admission into a doctoral program or for employment in applied settings.